Peckinpah looks around for work

 Then in 1966 Daniel Melnick bravely (because Sam was still persona non grata on the studio lots) got him to adapt Katharine Anne Porter’s novel Noon Wine for TV and direct Jason Robards and Olivia de Havilland in it.
 It was a critical success and rehabilitated Peckinpah.
 Wikipedia says that it is “a rare film which can only be viewed at the Library of Congress and the Museum of Broadcasting” and adds that “Noon Wine is today considered one of Peckinpah's most intimate works, revealing his dramatic potential and artistic depth.”
 I haven’t seen this one either so I don’t know but in any case we can’t count it as a Western, even if it is set in turn-of-the-century Texas.
 The point was that it was good, and it got Sam back on the Western trail.

-His next project was in Spain as writer on Villa Rides, which I have seen ,however, and it’s interesting.
+His next project was in Spain as writer on Villa Rides, which I have seen, however.
 He wrote the original screenplay (from a William Douglas Lansford novel) and was set to direct but the star, Yul Brynner, didn’t like Sam’s portrayal of Villa as a bad guy and had Robert Towner do a rewrite.
 Then Paramount got Buzz Kulik to direct.
 This was certainly a mistake because Kulik, who had only a few episodes of Gunsmoke and Have Gun, Will Travel as Western credits under his gunbelt, hadn’t really got a clue.
-This was the only feature film Western he ever did.
+This was the only feature-film Western he ever did.
 Tragic, really, because we could have got a Peckinpah-directed Mexican picture before The Wild Bunch.
 Or maybe not: maybe he wouldn’t have had the artistic license he had later.
 He did say that a lot of scenes he had in mind for Villa were in fact used in The Wild Bunch.

 To be fair, the producers may have had a point.
 Kulik said, “The Peckinpah script?
 Three-quarters of it was in Spanish!”
 Sam had a Spanish wife at the time and maybe he was getting in character a bit too much.